• Skip to main content

 A glass of tea and Turkish bagel simit make the quickest breakfast when you are out.
 We pair Turkish tea with several other foods.
 Turkish Baklava, Turkish Borek, Turkish Pogaca and mercimek koftesi (lentil balls) are just to name some.

-A Part of Breakfast
+Tea As a Part of Turkish Breakfast

 In Turkey, we start the day not with coffee, but with a glass of newly brewed Turkish tea, which has a tempting and stimulating fragrance.
 Breakfast means tea for us.
 If there is no tea at breakfast, it lacks the main thing.
 You know a typical Turkish breakfast includes several foods like olives, cheese, cucumber and tomato slices, jams and eggs.